D. H. Shankaramurthy: Biography

-Shankaramurthy was born on 30 April 1940 to a Kannada speaking family of Hanumanthappa and Kamakshamma in Shimoga.
-He graduated in Science from Bangalore University.
-He married Sathyavati and the couple have two sons, Kiran and Arun.
+Shankaramurthy was born on 30 April 1940 to a Kannada-speaking family of Hanumanthappa and Kamakshamma in Shimoga.
+He graduated with a degree in Science from Bangalore University.
+He married Sathyavati and the couple has two sons, Kiran and Arun.
 His younger son Arun D S is presently Member of Karnataka Legislative Council representing local bodies from Shivamogga district.
-Previoulsy he was the general secretary of Shimoga District BJP and also been nominated as Chairman of Karnataka Arya Vysya Development Corporation with Minister of State rank.
+Previously he was the general secretary of Shimoga District BJP and was also nominated as Chairman of Karnataka Arya Vysya Development Corporation with the rank of Minister of State.”.

 He is associated with the Rashtriya Swayamsevak Sangh (RSS), a Nationalist Social Organization since 1966.
 Later, he joined the erstwhile Bharatiya Jana Sangh and also, served as District General Secretary and State General Secretary of the party.
-He is an active member of the Dakshin Bharat Hindi Prachar Sabha and a strong votary on making Hindi the sole National Language.
+He is an active member of the Dakshin Bharat Hindi Prachar Sabha and a strong advocate for making Hindi the sole National Language.
 He has vociferously championed for the spread and influence of Hindi in southern India.
-He actively participated in "Bangla Sathyagraha" and underwent imprisonment in ‘Tihar Jail’ and a protegee of former Prime Minister Atal Bihari Vajpayee.
+He actively participated in "Bangla Satyagraha" and underwent imprisonment in ‘Tihar Jail’ and a protege of former Prime Minister Atal Bihari Vajpayee.
 During the Emergency, he was detained under the Maintenance of Internal Security Act for 19 months in the prison at Belgaum.
 In 1980 he became the first state General Secretary of the BJP.
 He unsuccessfully contested the 1978 state elections and the 1980 general elections from Shimoga.

 He was the Chairman of the Karnataka Milk Federation in 1984 and rendered yeomen service for the promotion of Milk and other dairy products.

 For the first time he was elected as Member of Karnataka Legislative Council from the South West Graduates Constituency in 1988.
-Since then, he has been continuously elected for four more terms in 1994, 2000, 2006 and 2012.
+Since then, he has been continuously elected for four more terms, in 1994, 2000, 2006 and 2012.

 He was the Leader of the Opposition in the Legislative Council from 2002 to 2006.
 During this period, he discharged his responsibilities in a highly disciplined manner and upheld the prestige of the House.